Patric Pfeiffer: Early life

 Pfeiffer was born in Hamburg.
 He is of Ghanaian descent.

 Club career

 In the summer of 2019, Pfeiffer joined SV Darmstadt 98 from Hamburger SV.

+On 1 June 2023, FC Augsburg signed Pfeiffer from SV Darmstadt 98 for free to a 4-year contract.

+On 14 August 2024, Pfeiffer joined Young Boys in Switzerland on a season-long loan.
+On 3 February 2025, Pfeiffer moved on a new loan to 1.
+FC Magdeburg in 2.
+Bundesliga.

+On 27 June 2025, Pfeiffer returned to SV Darmstadt 98.

 International career

-Being born in Germany, but also having Ghanaian origins, Pfeiffer has been able to choose to represent either the countries internationally.
+Born in Germany, but also having Ghanaian origins, Pfeiffer is eligible to represent both countries internationally.

 In July 2022, the president of the Ghana FA, Kurt Okraku, announced that Pfeiffer was one of the few players that had officially switched allegiances to represent the Ghanaian senior national team internationally.